Jotham-Lim/jothamlim.com_v4/content/post/misconceptions-about-group.md

 ---
 title: Misconceptions About Group Decision-Making — Tips for Better Business Communication
 date: 2023-01-02T08:00:00+0800
-categories:
-  - Essays
 author: Jotham Lim
 tags:
   - Personal
   - Career
+category: Essay
 ---

 Is group decision-making a democratic process or a dictatorship?
 A survival of the fittest idea or a battle to achieve consensus?